wootfish/eli.sohl.com/drafts/obsidian.md

 <video src="/assets/vid/interactive-board.mp4" controls loop muted></video>

-Note that _no modifications at all_ needed to be made to `go_board.py` to set up this video.
-The Jupyter notebook ([which you can view here](https://github.com/wootfish/obsidian/blob/master/examples/go_board_interactive.ipynb)) simply `import`s `go_board`, wraps its methods with some interactive widgets, and returns the result.
+Note that `go_board.py` required _no modifications whatsoever_ in order for this to work.
+The Jupyter notebook ([which you can view here](https://github.com/wootfish/obsidian/blob/master/examples/go_board_interactive.ipynb)) simply starts with `import go_board`, wraps `go_board`'s methods with some interactive widgets, and returns the result.
 That's all you need to do.

 Why might you want this?
-Well, there comes a point in virtually every graphic design project where you'll be spending the vast majority of your time tweaking a handful of parameters and seeing how you like the results.
-The faster you can see and compare the results of those tweaks, the more productive you'll be - and it's hard to imagine getting much faster than what you see in the above video.
+Well, in practically every graphic design project, there comes a point where you're spending most of your time tweaking a handful of parameters and seeing how you like the results.
+The faster you can see and compare the results of those tweaks, the more productive you'll be - and it's hard to imagine getting much faster than this.

 # Design